 Leonardo Rodrigues, Ph.D., is the VP of AI & ML at BERG, where he leads the development of analytics platforms and the analysis of projects in drug development, biomarker discovery and Health IT.
 He is a regular speaker in Pharma Analytics meetings, conducted workshops on best practices in data analysis, and is a reference in applying Bayesian AI and Advanced Analytics in the analysis of RWD and molecular data.

 John Reynders, Ph.D.
-MBA, is Vice President, Data Sciences, Genomics, and Bioinformatics (DGB) at Alexion.
-In his role, Dr. Reynders leads the DGB organization in the design, building, and deployment of data-sciences solutions spanning R&D, Commercial, Strategy, and Business Development.
+MBA, is the former Vice President, Data Sciences, Genomics, and Bioinformatics (DGB) at Alexion.
+In his role, Dr. Reynders led the DGB organization in the design, building, and deployment of data-sciences solutions spanning R&D, Commercial, Strategy, and Business Development.
 These solutions include a graph-database of the entire rare-disease landscape annotated with prevalence, severity, clinical trial options, and genetic signature; a genomics-based rare-disease patient prevalence platform to inform licensing/acquisition opportunities; and AI-based phenotype- and genome-driven rare-disease diagnosis decision-support systems.

 In parallel to his DGB responsibilities at Alexion, Dr. Reynders also led the R&D strategy, portfolio and project management department, leading efforts across R&D capability strategy, pipeline project management, portfolio optimization, governance, and R&D operating models.
 Prior to joining Alexion, Dr. Reynders served as CIO of Moderna Therapeutics, where he created a fully cloud-based biotech across all enterprise functions and developed informatics solutions to enable the design of messenger RNA therapeutics.
 Previously, John served as Vice President of R&D Information at AstraZeneca R&D leading teams in the US, UK, Sweden, Russia, Japan, and China to enable informatics and technology solutions across discovery, translational, clinical, pharmaceutical development, and regulatory functions.
 Before this, John served in leadership roles at Johnson & Johnson including VP Integrative Neuroscience and Biomarkers, Head of Informatics, and VP R&D Information Technology.
 Previously, John served as Information Officer with Lilly Research Laboratories, VP of Informatics at Celera Genomics, and held roles as Director and Program Manager at the Los Alamos National Laboratory.